South Denver Summer Camps 2026

 Galileo runs weekly themed sessions where kids build projects, from engineering challenges to art installations.
 The age range is 5-10, which means this works well for elementary schoolers but not for middle school kids.
 Extended care stretches the day from about 8 AM to 6 PM.
 The Platt Park location is convenient for families near Broadway and Evans, but parking can be tight during drop-off.

-Wings Over the Rockies: Exploration of Flight (Centennial Airport)
+Wings over the rockies: Exploration of flight (Centennial airport)

 The Wings Over the Rockies Exploration of Flight camp at Centennial Airport is technically in Englewood/Centennial but serves the entire south Denver area. $399/week with extended care.
 Aviation and aerospace STEM in a real airport environment.
 One of the most distinctive programs in the metro.